Thiviyan/VMEMU/README.md

 Options:
     --vmentry              relative virtual address to a vm entry...
 (Required) --vmpbin               path to unpacked virtualized binary...
-(Required) --imagebase            image base from optional PE header...
 (Required) --out                  output file name for trace file...
-(Required) --advancement          the way in which the virtual instruction pointer advances... 'forward' or 'backward'...
 (Required) -h, --help             Shows this page
 ```